cyberbotics/AROSYS/README.md

 # RobMoSys

 ## Components
-The following components are new components for RobMoSys in order to be able to use them with the [Webots' simulator](https://cyberbotics.com).
+The following components are new components for RobMoSys in order to be able to use them with the [Webots simulator](https://cyberbotics.com).

 ### ComponentWebots
 This component allows the user to use Webots simulator instead of Gazebo, PlayerStage, etc. There exists a pre-requirement to use Webots.
 You have to execute this command once in a Terminal and restart the computer/Virtual Machine.
 Don't forget to adapt the path if necessary.